sandhawke/psdad/rwot8.md

 }
 ```

-Now Bob has the additional option of vising
+Now Bob has the additional option of visiting
 https://alice.example/schema in a browser and perhaps finding some
 useful information about the semantics of the data he has received.

-One place these familiar techiques fall short is if there is confusion
+One place these familiar techniques fall short is if there is confusion
 about which definitions to use.
 That confusion might come from an
-innoscent mistake (such as poor comminication during a schema migration), or it
+innocent mistake (such as poor communication during a schema migration), or it
 might come from a disinformation attack, with someone deliberately
 spreading misleading information about the semantics of Alice's data.